p4ul-t/steam-share-master-ssm/README.md

 # Steam Share Master - SSM

 ## 📝 Description
-Steam Share Master (SSM) is a portable software coded in Python that isolates Steam from the internet on demand while keeping your PC online.
+Steam Share Master (SSM) is a portable Windows software coded in Python that isolates Steam from the internet on demand while keeping your PC online.
 It lets you play Steam Family Sharing games simultaneously, so you and your family members can enjoy the same game without interruptions.
 SSM has NO affiliation with Steam.
 Steam is a trademark of Valve Corporation.